APS 2009 - State Lobbying Activities

 - A university employee who gives testimony before a committee of the general assembly or a rule-making board or commission as a result of a mandatory order or subpoena commanding that the employee appear or testify, or making the employee a respondent in an official proceeding before the committee, board, or commission;

-- A university employee in the course of his or her official duties for the purpose of providing information to a state official, board, or commission, or any member of a board or commission, provided that such employee has informed the president or a chancellor, or a designee of the president or a chancellor, in advance of such communication and provided that such communication is within the purview of the employee’s responsibilities;
+- A university employee in the course of his or her official duties for the purpose of providing information to a state official, board, or commission, or any member of a board or commission, provided that such employee has informed the president or a chancellor, or a designee of the president or a chancellor, and notifies the Office of Government Relations, in advance of such communication and provided that such communication is within the purview of the employee’s responsibilities;

 - A university faculty member regarding subject matter which is within the faculty member’s area of expertise or academic interest or which is related to a university course, provided that faculty member clarifies that he or she does not represent the views of the University and notifies the Office of Government Relations prior to the communication;